KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

     b)	**Send button**

         -	Checked the functionality of the 'Send' button using hover (the background and font-colour change)

+        -   Tried to submit a blank form and received an error message about the requested fields appeared

+        -   Tried to submit the form with an invalid email address and received the error message as expeceted

 ***The testing was also carried out on the Polish version of the website***

+***Additional Testing***

+The website was tested by my fellow Code Institute students, family members and friends.
+I asked to review the content of the website and had been advised the font-size and font-colour could be different.